kiranfranklin999/kiranfranklin999/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Nextflow
+Omics pipeline using Nextflow - docker, flask, pytest
 - 🌱 I’m currently learning ...
 Nextflow and NLP - Deep Learning
 - 👯 I’m looking to collaborate on ...
 Bio/Cheminformatics and Omics, Drug Desgin and discovery
 - 📫 How to reach me: ...[linkedin](https://www.linkedin.com/in/kiran-franklin-g-367115173) kiranfranklinkiran@gmail.com